mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 Install required software
 *************************

 To run **django-ca**, you need Docker and Docker Compose.
-You also need certbot to aquire Let's Encrypt certificates for the admin interface.
+You also need certbot to acquire Let's Encrypt certificates for the admin interface.
 OpenSSL is used to generate the DH parameter file.
 On Debian/Ubuntu, simply do: